vinceskahan/v5wiki/Cleaning-up-old-'bad'-data.md

 Now save your old SQLITE database, then replace it with `/var/tmp/backup.sdb`.

-Finally, you need to drop the old daily summaries, which otherwise would include these bad data.
+Next, you need to drop the old daily summaries, which otherwise would include these bad data.
 Use the tool [`wee_database`](http://www.weewx.com/docs/utilities.htm#wee_database_utility) to do this:

     wee_database weewx.conf --drop-daily